 Note: We can bring this to your organization - on your own schedule as a customized training if you have a team of 8 or more.
 Please contact Allison Mollica if you are interested - email@example.com

 The Proven Personal Leadership System Based on Timeless Principles of Effectiveness

-Includes 7 Habits Online Course Kit!
+Includes 7 Habits Course Kit & Interactive App

 Based on Stephen R. Covey's book, The 7 Habits of Highly Effective People®, which after 30 years continues to be a best seller for the simple reason that it ignores trends and pop psychology and focuses on timeless principles of fairness, integrity, honesty, and human dignity for personal effectiveness, leadership development and change.

-Presented in six (6) two (2) hour sessions, this series explores how “living the 7 Habits” can help you lead your life in a truly effective way.
+Presented in (7) two (2) hour sessions, this series explores how “living the 7 Habits” can help you lead your life in a truly effective way.
 This proven process of personal and interpersonal growth begins with an introduction to the paradigms and principles of effectiveness.
 With this foundation in place, we will learn about the habits that lead to personal mastery: being proactive, beginning with the end in mind and putting first things first.
 Next, we transition to the habits that improve our interpersonal communications and relationships: thinking win-win, seeking first to understand and synergizing.
 The final habit, sharpening our saw, will illustrate the importance of making self-care a priority.
 Lastly, participants will identify the areas in their personal and professional lives that matter most and develop a plan for turning their ideas and good intentions into action.